Border Crossing from Mae Sai to Tachileik, Burma: Travel and Visa Info 2016

 Tachileik, Burma (Myanmar)

 The town of Tachileik (or Tachilek) is in an area of Eastern Burma known as the Shan State.
 The first thing to grab your attention are the hordes of friendly, but high pressure, tour guides and sellers offering extremely cheap counterfeit goods ranging from Marlboro to Viagra, of varying quality and safety.
 They have a good understanding of English apart from the word NO. If you do buy anything, be mindful of Thailand's Customs regulations when returning.
-Checks are rare but they can confiscate any counterfeit goods if they have a mind to, and certain drugs (e.g., diazepam) are illegal in Thailand without a prescription (even though it's available 'over the counter' at certain Thai pharmacies).
+Checks are rare but they can confiscate any counterfeit goods if they have a mind to, and certain drugs (e.g., diazepam) are illegal in Thailand without a prescription (even though it's available 'under the counter' at certain Thai pharmacies).

 Thai currency is accepted everywhere.
 There's no need to bother with currency exchange.